duniter/duniter/doc/HDC.md

 An Amendment is an ASCII document defining:

 * A currency name
+* A date of generation (timestamp format)
-* An exhaustive list of current members
+* A list of incoming/outcoming members
-* An exhaustive list of current voters
+* A list of incoming/outcoming voters
+* The minimum votes count for *next* amendment to be eligible
 * Eventually, a Universal Dividend amount
+* Eventually, a minimum limit to new coins' value
 * Eventually, a reference to its preceding Amendment (every Amendment have a predecessor, excepted the first)

 Amendments, forming the Monetary Contract, are *collectively signed* and thus should be considered as the only authentic reference document towards money community and potential monetary mass.